A full gallery of images of ' Off the Rails' is shown below.

 The owners have paid great attention to detail to ensure guests' comfort and enjoyment, from the heating and lighting to the quality of the furnishings, with LCD televisions, music system, DVD players and an open fire in the lounge.
 The station can accommodate up to 6 people, with parking just outside the building, and just a few minutes from the centre of the village.

-As the accommodation is all at ground floor level it is suitable for guests with special needs.
+As the accommodation is all at ground floor level it is suitable for wheelchair users.

 'The Old Ticket Office' is now the lounge with the original pitch pine cladding on the walls, wooden floor and ceiling and original Victorian fire-place-a basket of logs and coal is provided.
 The ticket hatch has been preserved as it was, and the lounge is equipped with LCD television with Freesat and DVD player.
 The comfy sofa converts to a double bed together with tub chair, armchair, bean bags and footstool.
 Complementary warm coloured furnishings help create a calming and serene lounge in the colder months, and lighter colours in the summer provide an airier feel to this famous old room.